jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         ...
         self.assertEqual(help(str))

-  the terminal shows documentation for the string_ module and I scroll through reading the descriptions for each :ref:`method<functions>` until I see one that looks like it could solve the problem
+  the terminal shows documentation for the string_ module and I read the descriptions for each :ref:`method<functions>` until I see one that looks like it could solve the problem

   .. code-block:: python